arun8796/AWS-notes/route53/README.md

 A domain name is made up of different strings separated by dots, the first string of a domain name, reading right to left is also known as *top level domain name*, the second string as *second level domain name* and so on. *Top level domain names* are controlled worldwide by IANA via a special root name database whilst domain names within a top level domain are assigned by Domain Registrars and must, of course, be unique (these are held in the WhoIS registry).

-**Route53 is the DNS solution provided by AWS.** Let's explore some key terminology:
+**Route53 is the DNS solution provided by AWS and is Global a global Service.** Let's explore some key terminology:

 A **DNS Zone** is a container of all the DNS records for a specific domain.
 For example: example.com, www.example.com, blog.example.com, and mail.example.com are four **DNS Records** inside a single **DNS Zone** for the example.com domain.
 Most DNS record requires at least three pieces of information: Record Name, Record Value/Data, Time to Live (TTL).